Inwerpsel/use-theme-editor/docs/USAGE.md

 If you `alt + click` an element, you will get all variables that apply to the element you clicked or any of its parents.
 These by default are grouped per HTML element.

-For example if your page have a header with a variable background color, within it a left section with also a variable background color, then in that section a button (also with some options).
+For example if your page has a header with a variable background color, within it a left section with also a variable background color, then in that section a button (also with some options).

 `header > div.header-left-side (with options) > button (with options)`